hytromo/mimosa/README.md

 # What does it do

-* <b>No more wasteful docker builds</b> - you don't have to wait for CI to finish just because of a tiny change in the README.
+* **No more wasteful docker builds** - you don't have to wait for CI to finish just because of a tiny change in the README.
-* <b>Image promotion - for free</b> - you've tested your changes in a branch, so why should you wait for `main`/`master` to rebuild, and also risk producing a different image?
+* **Image promotion - for free** - you've tested your changes in a branch, so why should you wait for `main`/`master` to rebuild, and also risk producing a different image?
 Use Mimosa and skip straight to deployment.

 # How does it do it